getml/getml.com/docs/reference/cli/engine.md

 the values from your *config.json* are taken instead.
 The *config.json* is located in `$HOME/.getML/getml-VERSION`.
-For [Enterprise edition][enterprise-benefits] users, the most elegant way to edit your config.json is via the configuration view in the getML [Monitor][monitor].
+For [Enterprise edition][enterprise-benefits] users, the most elegant way to edit your config.json is via the configuration view in the getML [Monitor][monitor-concepts].
 Community edition users can edit the file via a text editor.

 The help menu can also be displayed by passing the flag `-help` or `-h`.
 The default values displayed in the help menu are the values in the *config.json* (therefore, they are not hard-coded).